PotatoMill/SimpleTCP/README.md

 myTCP.checkConnection()

-install by adding in the platformio.ini file:
+install by adding the line below in the platformio.ini text file

 ```
 lib_deps =